BradGreig/LEGO-analysis/docs/index.md

 - [Is their a noticeable premium paid on licensed sets?](#is-their-a-noticeable-premium-paid-on-licensed-sets)
 - [How does the cost of LEGO in Australia compare to other countries?](#how-does-the-cost-of-lego-in-australia-compare-to-other-countries)

-Jupyter Notebooks are provided for re-creating the plots shown within this analysis.
-For these, please go [here](https://github.com/BradGreig/LEGO-analysis/blob/main/data/Scripts/).

 ## Available data

 There are multiple excellent websites hosting databases of historical information about released LEGO sets.
 For this exploration I have used three main sources; [Brickset](https://brickset.com/), [BrickLink](https://www.bricklink.com/v2/main.page) and [BrickEconomy](https://www.brickeconomy.com/).
 I have been most familiar with Brickset, which dictated that choice.
 I found BrickLink had a more comprehensive database when it came to information about a LEGO sets weight.
 Finally, BrickEconomy had easily obtainable Australian pricing information.